"We Must Act Now To End The Gridlock

 As a member of the Armed Services and Foreign Relations Committees, Tim has supported policies that keep Americans safe from terrorist threats, including improvements to the visa waiver system and increased investments in cybersecurity.
 Tim also worked with the Virginia delegation to successfully advocate for the new Air Force Cyber Operations Squadron to be located at Joint Base Langley-Eustis (JBLE).

 Tim has been a strong advocate in the Senate for investing in education – from expanding access to preschool, to ensuring students develop skills that prepare them for the careers of the 21st century.
 As the son of a welder who took a year off during law school to teach welding and carpentry in El Progreso, Honduras, Tim has a lifelong appreciation for the power of career and technical education.
 In the Senate, he reached across the aisle to form the bipartisan Senate CTE Caucus and worked with Republican and Democratic committee leaders to ensure the legislation to replace No Child Left Behind helped strengthen CTE and career counseling in K-12 schools.
 Tim believes we must do more to prevent sexual assault on and off our college campuses.
 Thanks to passage of a key provision of Tim’s Teach Safe Relationships Act, federal funding can now be used for teaching safe relationship behavior among students as a strategy for preventing sexual assault and dating violence.
-Tim is married to Anne Holton, a former juvenile court judge who has advocated on behalf of foster children and currently serves as Virginia’s Secretary of Education.
+Tim is married to Anne Holton, a former juvenile court judge who has advocated on behalf of foster children and served as Virginia’s Secretary of Education.

 As a member of the Foreign Relations and Armed Services Committees, Tim has helped shape federal policy on issues impacting our nation’s military and foreign policy.
 Since June 2014, Tim has been the leading voice calling on Congress to debate and authorize the war against ISIL to show our troops, allies, and enemies that we’re united in this fight.
 While others claimed a bipartisan authorization wasn’t within reach, Tim joined Republican Senator Jeff Flake to introduce a compromise proposal that has received support from Members of Congress on both sides of the aisle.
 Tim’s long-term goal is for Congress to pass a rewrite of the 1973 War Powers Resolution to better reflect the realities of war in the 21st century.
 Tim also co-authored the bipartisan Iran Nuclear Agreement Review Act to set up a constructive process for Congressional review of the final nuclear agreement with Iran, a deal which Tim believes is a “dramatic improvement over the status quo” that will greatly improve global security.
 As a fluent Spanish speaker,Tim has also worked to strengthen partnerships with Latin America.
 In 2015, he and Senator John Cornyn traveled to Mexico, Colombia, and Honduras focused on political, economic, and security issues.
 In Honduras, Tim returned to El Progreso to visit the technical school where he worked with Jesuit missionaries in 1980.